pingcap/docs/reference/tools/br/use-cases.md

 #### Monitoring metrics for the restoration

-During the restoration process, pay attention to the following metrics on the monitoring panels to learn the status of the restoration process.
+During the restoration process, pay attention to the following metrics on the monitoring panels to get the status of the restoration process.

 **CPU Utilization**: the CPU usage rate of each working TiKV node in the restoration operation.